 The GCF governing instrument anticipates extensive stakeholder participation in the design, development and implementation of the strategies and activities financed by the GCF.
-Stakeholders are broadly defined as "private-sector actors, civil society organizations, vulnerable groups, women and indigenous peoples" (GCF, 2019a: 17).
+Stakeholders are broadly defined as "privatesector actors, civil society organisations, vulnerable groups, women and indigenous peoples" (GCF, 2019a: 17).
 These mandates are currently operationalised primarily in the context of arrangements for country ownership and programming for the Fund, and in accreditation criteria for implementing entities and intermediaries.
 GCF readiness support also facilitates the gender-responsive engagement of national and sub-national stakeholders in the GCF programming process, although the IEU review in 2018 highlighted how lacklustre this engagement currently is (IEU, 2019).
 Following the 6th Board meeting in 2014, the Secretariat improved efforts to consult observers intersessionally via carefully managed requests for written input.
 However, the Secretariat still needs to elaborate stakeholder engagement guidelines to improve comprehensive outreach and involvement of stakeholders and observers in the GCF.

 There is also a provision for stakeholders to observe the deliberations of the Fund, and for two active observers each from the private sector and civil society to provide input at Board meetings.
 In 2016 the Board initiated a participatory review of observer participation in Board proceedings with the goal of addressing existing weaknesses, such as the lack of financial support for the participation of observers from developing-country civil society organisations (CSOs) or the lack of direct representation for Indigenous Peoples.
 This review stalled in 2018 but was started up again in 2019 with a new submission process for public inputs.
-While it should have been concluded years ago in order to strengthen the role of observers in conjunction with a growing workload and mandate for the Fund's Board and Secretariat, the review is now scheduled to be considered in 2021 according to the Board's four-year work plan approved in 2020, although further delays are possible.
+While the review was scheduled to be finally considered in 2021 according to the Board's four-year work plan approved in 2020, the item was again indefinitely postponed in 2021.
+This leaves the role of observers, already severely affected by reduced engagement options in virtual Board meetings over the preceding years due to the Covid-19 pandemic, in a precarious situation going into 2022.